 Historic BuildingCultural History • Repurposed building minimizes material use

-When the EMSWCD offices were relocated, we chose a vacant two-story building with a large yard and a rich history spanning over 100 years.
+When the EMSWCD offices were relocated, we chose a vacant two-story building with a large yard and a rich history spanning almost 120 years.
 First built in 1904, the building was originally a family residence.
 In 1924, it was transformed into a women’s hospital and maternity ward, which it continued to be for nearly two decades – the Drs.
 Hart & Hart Maternity and Surgical Hospital, Inc. In 1951, the hospital property was sold, and it became Vann’s Mortuary in 1954.
 It was the first African American funeral home in Oregon, and Mrs. Roberta Vann was also the first licensed female mortician in Oregon.

 When we moved our office here, we left the building’s form largely intact, although we did a seismic retrofit and installed many features that would save water and energy, and reduce the need to heat or cool the interior (see full list of features below).